 - 24.33.
 On the basis of the evidence presented, the adjudicator will decide whether there has been a breach of the clauses of the Code identified in the complaint.
 Each case will be considered and decided on its own merits.
 When making adjudications and determining sanctions, previous precedent should be taken into account.
 Precedent set by appeals panels should carry more weight than that set by adjudicators. - 24.34.
 If the adjudicator determines that there has been a breach of the Code, then the adjudicator must determine appropriate sanctions.
 In determining any appropriate sanctions, the adjudicator must take into consideration: - (a) any previous successful complaints made against the respondent in the past three years; - (b) any previous successful complaints of a similar nature; - (c) the nature and severity of the breach; - (d) the loss suffered by the complainant; - (e) any efforts made by the respondent to resolve the matter; and - (f) any other factors that the adjudicator considers material. - 24.35.
 Once the adjudicator has determined whether there has been a breach of the Code, and any sanctions, the adjudicator will provide WASPA with a written report detailing these findings.
 WASPA will provide the respondent and the complainant with access to the adjudicator's report. - 24.36.
 Should technical errors be identified in an adjudicator's report, the adjudicator has the sole discretion to decide whether the initial report should be withdrawn and replaced with an amended report. - 24.37.
 The respondent has ten (10) working days to notify WASPA if it wishes to appeal against the decision of the adjudicator. - 24.38.
-In exceptional circumstances, where WASPA believes that the decision of the independent adjudicator is patently wrong, unfairly prejudices the industry, unfairly prejudices the consumer or brings the good name of WASPA into disrepute, WASPA itself may, at its discretion, institute an appeal against the decision of an adjudicator.
-In such a case, the respondent involved in the complaint must be notified of the appeal and given the opportunity to provide an appeal submission as if that respondent had lodged an appeal. - 24.39.
+In exceptional circumstances, where WASPA believes that the decision of the independent adjudicator is patently wrong, unfairly prejudices the industry, unfairly prejudices the consumer or brings the good name of WASPA into disrepute, WASPA itself may, at its discretion, institute an appeal against the decision of an adjudicator. - 24.39.
 Unless otherwise specified in the adjudicator's report, any sanctions will be considered suspended if an appeal is lodged, until the appeal procedure is completed. - 24.40.
 If no appeal is lodged, or if the adjudicator has specified certain sanctions as not being suspended pending an appeal, the failure of any member to comply with any sanction imposed upon it will itself amount to a breach of the Code and may result in further sanctions being imposed.
 WASPA itself may initiate a further complaint against a member for non-compliance with any sanctions. - 24.41.
 The respondent must provide WASPA with written confirmation of compliance with any applicable sanctions within ten (10) working days of receiving the adjudicator's report.
 The respondent must pay any applicable fines imposed by an adjudicator within five (5) working days of receipt of invoice.
 The respondent must provide proof of payment of any applicable fines if requested to do so by WASPA. - 24.42.
 WASPA will maintain a record of any complaints resolved through the formal complaint procedure, for a minimum period of three years after the complaint is closed.